dtk/dtk-shell/README.md

 ## Advanced features
 #### Development mode

-When using DTK Client in Development mode, gems from `Gemfile_dev` must be installed and used when running DTK Client or DTK Client Shell:
+When using Dtk Client in Development mode, gems from `Gemfile_dev` must be installed and used when running Dtk Client or Dtk Client Shell:

 ```
 bundle install --gemfile Gemfile_dev
 BUNDLE_GEMFILE=Gemfile_dev bundle exec ruby ./bin/dtk-shell
 ```

-#### DTK Repoman
+#### Dtk Repoman

-DTK Repoman is a Git based repository for publishing and installing component modules and service modules.
-DTK Repoman has it's own users, known as catalog users.
-The inital setup should register the DTK Client to the Public Catalog users.
+Dtk Repoman is a Git based repository for publishing and installing component modules and service modules.
+Dtk Repoman has it's own users, known as catalog users.
+The inital setup should register the Dtk Client to the Public Catalog users.

-Successfully registered DTK Client on DTK Repoman enables execution of commands such as:
+Successfully registered Dtk Client on Dtk Repoman enables execution of commands such as:

 `dtk service-module list --remote` - lists service moduels on remote visible to the catalog user